kkomelin/sui-dapp-starter/README.md

 pnpm localnet:deploy
 ```

 _This command skips dependency verifications to prevent dependency version mismatch issues, which are caused by local and remote Sui version mismatch.
-The deploy commands for devnet, testnet and mainnet do perform those verifications._
+The deploy commands for devnet, testnet and mainnet do perform such verifications._

 #### 3. Switch to the local network in your browser wallet settings.